aizamaksutova/ASR/README.md

  #### Why failed?
  My hypothesis is that using Guassian noise augmentation with the "other" dataset was an overkill.
 Also, SGD optimizer might be less efficient than Adam in this case, but I wanted to try the CyclirLR scheduler with triangular2 mode and it is compatible only with SGD.

+### Beam search without LM

+You can see the code of my beamsearch without using Language model in the /text_encoder/ctc_char_text_encoder.py file, yet I wouldn't say that custom beam search actually did something valuable here, CER and WER metrics went up with beam search results [example below]

+#### Beam Search results example on the model we got from the first experiment

+cer_val: 0.16,
+wer_val: 0.46,
+cer_val_beamsearch: 0.17,
+wer_val_beamsearch: 0.47 [weird]

+ ### Fourth try

+ Here we have some hyperparameters games, didn't change much though - only changed the number of epochs + removed the guassian noise augmentation + we are still training on clean + other train, but now in one epoch we have 1000 steps [might be an overkill] + running val on test-other to see how good of a score we can get.
+Since the training data is large, i removed the number of GRU layers and got left with only 19M params - this might result in insufficient quality.

+ #### Metrics

+ ####